codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 The first parameter is an object.

-.. note:: All values are escaped automatically producing safer queries.
+.. note:: All values except ``RawSql`` are escaped automatically producing safer queries.

+.. warning:: When you use ``RawSql``, you MUST escape the data manually.
+Failure to do so could result in SQL injections.

 $builder->ignore()
 ------------------